climpred.metrics._brier_score#

 The Brier Score requires that the observation is binary, i.e., can be described as one (a “hit”) or zero (a “miss”).
 So either provide a function with with binary outcomes

-or create binary verifs and probability forecasts by hindcast.map(logical).mean(“member”).
-This Brier Score is not the original formula given in Brier [1950].- Parameters
+logicalinmetric_kwargsor create binary verifs and probability forecasts by hindcast.map(logical).mean(“member”).
+This Brier Score is not the original formula given in Brier [1950].- Parameters:

 forecast – Raw forecasts with

-.logical (callable) – Function with bool result to be applied to verification data and forecasts and then
+callable) – Function with bool result to be applied to verification data and forecasts and thenmean("member")to get forecasts and verification data in interval[0, 1]. seexskillscore.brier_score()

 Notes